TechExeter/conference-2020/_speakers/lyssa-fee-crump.md

  - a metric butt load of GIFS
 ---

-<p>John Wanamaker said: "Half the money I spend on advertising is wasted; the trouble is I don't know which half.”
+<p>John Wanamaker said: "Half the money I spend on advertising is wasted; the trouble is I don't know which half.”<br/>
 People still refer to this quote as though it was current - but this was said back in 1922!
 Nearly 100 years ago.
 This is an antiquated way of looking at marketing.
 It is so easy for brands to get stuck in a cycle of creating content that they love.
 That they think looks and sounds great.
 That they think represents their brand.
 But does it work?</p>
 <p>Data-driven marketing helps businesses level up.
 There are tools and strategies to help you make informed decisions - based on how your customers / users interact with your creative.
 But be warned - you might not always like the answers.
 Data driven marketing is the only way forward - it should be a fundamental part of your business strategy.
 Stop guessing if your creativity is converting, find out for sure.
 </p>